zhampu/soc_tool_proposal/Proposal.md

 ## Subjects to explore
 1. A reappropriation is never total, otherwise it would be a mere copy.
 The new production must modify, détourne, work with the subject matter.
-2. The research on material or equipment was simple as we use RaspberryPi with various Linux distribution, free and open source software.
+2. The research on material to use RaspberryPi with various Linux distribution, and open source software.
 3. The visual narratives of tutorials as ways of sharing contextualized practical and theoretical concepts.
 4. The "gentrification" of software production and their relationship to contemporary architectural narratives.

 ## Research Questions
 1. How to think a temporally multi-dimensional space ?
 2. How to define the precise subject matter within technological space taken into account the different temporalities ?
-4. What is a critical practice of digital space in terms of labor, in terms of relation to institutions, in terms of radical political position ?
+4. What is a critical practice of digital space in terms of labor,relation to institutions, radical political position ?

+Up coming events:

+24 April:

+Ano:
+Band

 ## Communication plan

 Station of commons explores the agency of shared information trough an event based temporality and considers the audience as knowledgeable passenger.
 Station of commons will communicate on its live broadcasts, 2 weeks before their streaming and release tutorials on the same day of their publishing.They will be posted in following E-mail listings:
 - our own international academic and profesional networks,
-- Algolit,
+- Algolit
-- Spectre,
+- Spectre
-- NetTime.
+- NetTime

 They will also be published in a dedicated channel in Mastodon social network and Twitter and from there re-posted in the personal social networks of our peers.